wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

    DWARF, meaning it must be possible to obtain a sequential unobstructed stack trace in the presence of continuations.

- * **JS Promises compatibility**: The proposal must interact with the JS Promises API for suspending Wasm.

  * **Exception handling compatibility**: [The exception handling proposal](https://github.com/WebAssembly/exception-handling) adds special support for one kind of non-local control flow abstraction,